If you want to know the difference between a domain and a URL, you’ve come to the right place.

 An example is NFTs.com, which sold for $15 million, the most expensive public domain sale ever made.

-One technique you can do is to go to HostGator to see if the domain you want is available.
+One technique you can use is to go to HostGator to see if the domain you want is available.
 If not, you can check out the suggested domains similar to your query.

 Keyword focus means looking for the most relevant keywords without domain names.